Home Data Solidity Programming Essentials - Second Edition

 ISBN

-Chapter 1.
-Introduction to Blockchain, Ethereum, and Smart Contracts
+Chapter 1: An Introduction to Blockchain, Ethereum, and Smart Contracts

-This decade has already seen the extraordinary evolution of the technology and computing ecosystem.
-Technological innovation and its impact has been noticeable across the spectrum, from the Internet of Things (IoT), to Artificial Intelligence (AI), to blockchains.
-Each of them has had adisruptive force within multiple industries and blockchains are one of the most disruptive technologies today.
-So much so that blockchains have the potential to change almost every industry.
+The last decade has already seen an extraordinary evolution of the technology and computing ecosystem.
+Technological innovation and its impact have been noticeable across the spectrum, from the Internet of Things (IoT) and Artificial Intelligence (AI) to blockchains.
+Each of them has had a disruptive force within multiple industries, and blockchains are one of the most disruptive technologies today – so much so that blockchains have the potential to change almost every industry.
 Blockchains are revolutionizing almost all industries and domains while bringing forward newer business models.
-Blockchains are not a new technology; however, they have gained momentum over the last couple of years.
+Blockchain is not a new technology; however, it has gained momentum over the last couple of years.
 It is a big leap forward in terms of thinking about decentralized and distributed applications.
 It is about the current architectural landscape and strategies for moving toward immutable distributed databases.

-It is to be noted that this chapter briefly explains important blockchain concepts.
-It does not explain all concepts in detail and would require a complete book only for that purpose.
-Since Ethereum is an implementation of a blockchain, both the words have been used interchangeably in this book.
+Please note that this chapter explains important blockchain concepts briefly.
+It does not explain all concepts in great detail, as that would require a complete book by itself.
+Since Ethereum is an implementation of a blockchain, both the terms will be used interchangeably in this book.

 This chapter will focus on introducing the following topics: